evo-lua/evo-lua.github.io/docs/api-reference/globals.md

 ---
 sidebar_position: 1
+url: /api-reference/globals/
 ---

-# Standard Library Extensions
+# Global Namespace

-This document lists all nonstandard library functions.
+This document lists all nonstandard functions exported to the global environment.

-## Global Aliases
+## Aliases

 The following shorthands are provided purely for ease-of-use, with unchanged semantics: